 WHAT IS THIS WEB PAGE ABOUT?

-Most of today's home computers are very fast and waste a lot of power waiting for you to do something.
-This idle power can be put to good use.
+Most of today's home computers are very fast and waste a lot of power waiting for you to do something useful.
+This wasted idle power can be put to good use for scientific purposes.

 If you have an interest in donating your computer's spare idle CPU cycles for useful scientific research such as SETI@home (Search for Extra-Terrestrial Intelligence), Einstein@home (Search for Pulsars and Neutron Stars) or wish to donate your CPU idle time for other scientific projects then you will want to download and run BOINC (Berkeley Open Infrastructure for Network Computing).